cocos/cocos-docs/en/ui/label-layout.md

 In the above picture, two Label subnodes are added to the background nodes.
 After respectively adding the Widget component to them, set the `Right` property of the Widget for the labels on the left side as `50%`, and set the `Left` property of the Widget for the labels on the right side as `60%`, then the multi-column layout of labels in the picture above can be realized.

-And by setting margins on the aWidget, plus the layout type of labels, a flexible and beautiful layout for labels can be easily realized without concrete and minor adjustments to the bounding box.
+And by setting margins on the Widget, plus the layout type of labels, a flexible and beautiful layout for labels can be easily realized without concrete and minor adjustments to the bounding box.

 ## Reference for checking components